thephez/dpp-spec/docs/data-contract.md

 ## Data Contract State Transition Signing

-Data contract state transitions must be signed by a private key associated with the contract's identity.
+Data contract state transitions must be signed by a private key associated with the contract owner's identity.

 The process to sign a data contract state transition consists of the following steps:
 1. Canonical CBOR encode the state transition data - this include all ST fields except the `signature` and `signaturePublicKeyId`
-2. Sign the encoded data with a private key associated with the `contractId`
+2. Sign the encoded data with a private key associated with the `ownerId`
-3. Set the state transition `signature` to the base64 encoded value of the signature created in the previous step
+3. Set the state transition `signature` to the ~~base64 encoded~~ value of the signature created in the previous step
 4. Set the state transition`signaturePublicKeyId` to the [public key `id`](identity.md#public-key-id) corresponding to the key used to sign

 # Data Contract Validation